 Finally, the Privy Council declined the applicants’ request for declaratory relief and questioned whether it was the task of the BVI courts to give advisory opinions to the US courts at the request of defendants to proceedings in the latter courts.

 The Practical Implications

 The decision supports cross-border co-operation and confirms that insolvency practitioners have a wider choice of forum in which to seek remedies.
 This is important for office-holders representing offshore funds, since the defendants to claims will often be based in onshore jurisdictions, and the ability to seek avoidance remedies in the local courts for those defendants will often be of significant benefit when considering enforcement.

 The decision will therefore be extremely interesting to those dealing with distressed investment funds and assisting asset recovery exercises following the collapse of such funds.

-Alistair Abbot Alistair Abbott is a Patern in Litigation and Insolvency at Forbes Hare in the British Virgin Islands.
-He specialises in investment-related disputes, shareholder and warranty disputes, fraud claims, insurance, agency, insolvency and international arbitration.
+Alistair Abbott is a Partner in Litigation and Insolvency at Forbes Hare in the Cayman Islands.
+He also practises BVI law and regularly appears in the courts there.
+He specialises in investment-related disputes, shareholder and warranty actions, fraud claims, and insolvency.